Maoam: History

 Edmund Münster took over the "Düsseldorfer Lakritzenwerk" in 1900.
 The company primarily produced liquorice candy until the 1930s; in 1930 or 1931 Münster acquired a licence from abroad to produce a chewy fruity candy under the name "Maoam".
 The name of the product is an invention, and the abbreviation of "Mundet allen ohne Ausnahme" (They taste good to everyone, without exception, in German).
 In August 1930 Münster received a "utility model for the product Maoam, a chewy candy without chewing gum, made of sugar, syrup and other ingredients" from Düsseldorf.
 The model covers the name Maoam, the product, the package and any imitation made of liquorice, cocoa, sugar or bakery products.

 Edmund Münster GmbH & Co. started producing the candy, which was wrapped in wax paper.
-Maoam sales began on Easter 1931 in characteristic Maoam palindrome and ambigram logo.
+Maoam sales began on Easter 1931 in characteristic Maoam palindrome logo.
 The packaging has only changed slightly to this day.
 Imitations of these chewy candies began to appear, which was to be expected from the success of the product.
 After the war, Münster resumed production of the candies.

 In 1986 the confectionery company Haribo based in Bonn bought the production and rights to the Maoam candy.

 From 1930 to 1982 the candy was produced in a facility on Hildebrandtstraße of the Friedrichstadt district of Düsseldorf; it is now produced at the old Novesia factory on Jülicher Landstraße in Neuss.